siserin/blind9/doc/arm/reference.rst

-The next time ``named`` runs after an ``initial-key`` has been *removed* from the ``dnssec-keys`` statement (or changed to a ``static-key``), the corresponding zone will be removed from the managed keys database, and RFC 5011 key maintenance will no longer be used for that domain.
+The next time ``named`` runs after an ``initial-key`` has been *removed* from the ``dnssec-keys`` statement (or changed to a ``static-key``), the corresponding zone will be removed from the managed keys database, and :rfc:`5011` key maintenance will no longer be used for that domain.

 In the current implementation, the managed keys database is stored as a master-format zone file.